-2 TRANSMISSION INTEGRITY MANAGEMENT PROGRAM
+2. TRANSMISSION INTEGRITY MANAGEMENT PROGRAM

-The Transmission Integrity Management Program (TIMP) is an ongoing program that was developed in accordance with the requirements of the Department of Transportation (DOT), Pipeline and Hazardous Materials Safety Administration (PHMSA), specifically Subpart O - "Gas Transmission Pipeline Integrity Management" of Part 192 of Title 49 of the Code of Federal Regulations.
+The Transmission Integrity Management Program (TIMP) was developed in 2004 in accordance with the requirements of the Department of Transportation's (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA), Subpart O - "Gas Transmission Pipeline Integrity Management" of Part 192 of Title 49 of the Code of Federal Regulations and is an ongoing program.